Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now on to our final game, Lightning Fill In The Blank.
-Each of our players now has 60 seconds to fill in as many fill-the-blank questions as they can, each correct answer now worth two points.
+Now on to our final game.
+It's Lightning Fill In The Blank.
+You know how it works.
+Each of our players will each have 60 seconds in which to answer as many fill-in-the-blank questions as he or she can, each correct answer now worth two points.
 Bill, can you give us the scores?

-SAGAL: The clock will start when I begin your first question.
+SAGAL: All right, we have flipped a coin and Mo has elected to go second, so Alonzo, you're up first.
+The clock will start when I begin your first question.
 Fill in the blank.
-This week, the House voted to approve a $1 trillion spending deal to avert a blank.
+On Wednesday, the Senate Intelligence Committee issued a subpoena for former national security adviser blank.

 SAGAL: Right.